pmorenoz/SASGP/README.md

-# SASGP
+# SASGP: Stochastic Active Sets for Gaussian Processes
-Stochastic Active Sets for Gaussian Process Decoders
+In this repository, you can find all the files for running the models and experiments described in our paper [Revisiting Active Sets for Gaussian Process Decoders](https://openreview.net/pdf?id=rAVqc7KSGDa).

-Code to be released soon before the NeurIPS-2022 Conference in New Orleans, USA.
+## 🥬 Basic use

+## 🫑 Basic use

+The main file for training the SAS-GP and learn the probabilistic representation is `train.py`.
+In particular, you can make several combinations among the following choices.

+For extra arguments and options, check `/utils/command_line_parser.py`.

 ## 🥝 Citation